Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Introduction

-As shown in Figure \ref{fig:intro}, previous neural solvers involve two different paradigms: physics-informed neural works (PINNs) \cite{Raissi2019PhysicsinformedNN} and neural operators \cite{li2021fourier,wu2024transolver}, which train the deep models with formalized PDE loss function and pre-calculated simulation data respectively.
-However, for the first paradigm, while formalizing the PDE equations as objective functions can ensure a relatively accurate solution, PINNs are hard to generalize to new scenarios and we have to retrain the model for different tasks.
-As for neural operators, they directly learn from the simulation data, which can generalize better for diverse initial states or conditions than PINNs.
-Nevertheless, purely based on the training data may be insufficient to guide PDE solving.
-For example, given a fluid governed by Navier-Stokes equations, the typical task of neural operators is to predict the future based on past observations \cite{li2021fourier}, while different viscosity coefficients and forcing terms will lead to distinct solutions even under the same initial state.
-Thus, due to the omission of PDE information, current neural operators are mainly trained and tested on a specific set of PDEs.
-Notably, as neural solvers are expected to be efficient surrogates of neural methods, {generalization to various PDEs} is essential for a practical neural solver.
+As shown in Figure \ref{fig:intro}, previous neural solvers can be broadly categorized into two paradigms: physics-informed neural networks (PINNs) \cite{Raissi2019PhysicsinformedNN} and neural operators \cite{li2021fourier}.
+The former trains deep models using a formalized PDE loss function, while the latter solely relies on pre-collected data.
+However, for PINNs, while formulating the PDE equations as objective functions ensures relatively accurate solutions, they struggle to generalize to new scenarios, necessitating retraining for each new task.
+Neural operators, on the other hand, directly learn from data and generalize better to diverse initial states and PDEs than PINNs.
+Nevertheless, purely based on training data may be insufficient to guide PDE solving.
+For example, in the case of a fluid governed by renowned Navier-Stokes equations, the typical task of neural operators is to predict future states based on past observations \cite{li2021fourier}, while different viscosity coefficients and forcing terms will lead to distinct solutions even when the initial states stay the same.
+Thus, due to the omission of PDE information, current neural operators are mainly trained and tested on a limited set of PDEs.
+Notably, as neural solvers are expected to be efficient surrogate models of classical numerical solvers, {generalization to various PDEs} is essential for a practical neural solver.